nirtusbro/test/source/definition/factory/IBoardElementFactory.rst

 .. java:method::  IBoardElement createBoardElement(IBoard board, Object payload)
    :outertype: IBoardElementFactory

-   Fabrika za kreiranje board elemenata
+   The factory for creating board elements

-   :param board: board na kome se kreira element
+   :param board: The board on which the element is created
-   :param payload: custom objekat koji pomaze u kreiranju
+   :param payload: A custom object that helps in creating the factory
-   :return: novi Board Element
+   :return: The new board element